yuanshunning/pickit-docs/docs/robot-integrations/siemens-plc/index.rst

 \|Functionalities and usage
 ---------------------------

-The PLC/Pick-it configuration is always set in Master/Slave-configuration.
+The PLC/Pickit configuration is always set in Master/Slave-configuration.
 This implies that the PLC always starts the communication.
-By changing the Pick-it cheat sheet functions booleans, the request is set.
+By changing the Pickit cheat sheet functions booleans, the request is set.
 The